-Internet Service Providers, Web Search Portals, and Data Processing Services For life expectancy, please see Special Properties
+Internet Service Providers, Web Search Portals, and Data Processing Services For life expectancy, please see Special Properties this group are news syndicates, libraries, and archives.
+It includes law and medical libraries.

 Personal property assets used by Internet Service Providers, Web Search Portals, and Data Processing Services to provide: (1) access to the Internet; (2) search facilities for the Internet; and (3) data processing, hosting, and related services.